Set or query heading angle of camera for geographic globe

 campos(g,'manual') camheight(g,'manual') camheading(g,'manual') campitch(g,'manual') camroll(g,'manual') geoplot3(g,lat,lon,height,'LineWidth',3)

 The values of the camera heading, pitch, and roll angles affect your view of a geographic globe.
 Mapping Toolbox™ references these values to the globe using a north-east-down (NED) coordinate system.
 As a result, when the heading, pitch, and roll angles of the camera are zero, the camera sits on a plane that is parallel to the tangent plane of the globe at the current latitude and longitude.
-For more information about NED coordinate systems, see Choose a 3-D Coordinate System.
+For more information about NED coordinate systems, see Comparison of 3-D Coordinate Systems.

 Change your view of a geographic globe by changing the heading, pitch, and roll angles of the camera: